greenelab/ccc-manuscript/manuscript.md

 ](images/coefs_comp/gtex_whole_blood/dist-main.svg "Distribution of coefficient values"){#fig:dist_coefs width="100%"}

-We used gene expression data from GTEx v8 across different tissues.
-We selected the top 5,000 genes with the largest variance for our initial analyses on whole blood and then computed the pairwise correlation matrix using Pearson, Spearman and Clustermatch.
 In Figure @fig:dist_coefs a, we show how the pairwise correlation values distribute, where Clustermatch (mean=0.14, median=0.08, sd=0.15) has a much more skewed distribution than Pearson (mean=0.31, median=0.24, sd=0.24) and especially Spearman (mean=0.39, median=0.37, sd=0.26).
 Coefficients reach 70% of gene pairs at $c=0.18$, $p=0.44$ and $s=0.56$ (Figure @fig:dist_coefs b).
-Clustermatch and Spearman tend to agree more than any of these with Pearson, although many gene pairs seem to have a relatively higher value for Clustermatch (Figures @fig:dist_coefs c).
+Clustermatch and Spearman tend to agree more than any of these with Pearson, although many gene pairs seem to have a relatively higher correlation value only with Clustermatch (Figures @fig:dist_coefs c).

 ![
-**Intersection of gene pairs with high and low coefficient values (GTEx v8, whole blood).**
+**Intersection of gene pairs with high and low correlation coefficient values (GTEx v8, whole blood).**
 **a)** UpSet plot with six categories (rows) grouping the 30% of the highest (green triangle) and lowest (red triangle) correlation values for each method.
 Columns show different intersections of categories grouped by agreements and disagreements.
 **b)** Hexagonal binning plots with examples of gene pairs where Clustermatch ($c$) disagrees with Pearson ($p$) and Spearman ($s$).
-For each method, green and red triangles indicate if the gene pair obtained a correlation among the top (green) or bottom (red) 30% of correlation values.
+For each method, green and red triangles indicate if the gene pair is among the top (green) or bottom (red) 30% of correlation values.
 No triangle means that the correlation value for the gene pair is between the 30th and 70th percentiles (neither low nor high).
 A logarithmic scale was used to color each hexagon.
 ](images/coefs_comp/gtex_whole_blood/upsetplot-main.svg "Intersection of gene pairs"){#fig:upsetplot_coefs width="100%"}